Cookies disclaimer

 5. Compliance: When encapsulation is performed by certified professionals following safety regulations, it can ensure compliance with asbestos management requirements.

-The Disadvantages Of Asbestos Roof Encapsulation
+What Are The Disadvantages Of Asbestos Roof Encapsulation?

 1. Not Suitable for Severely Damaged Roofs: Asbestos encapsulation is not a viable solution for severely damaged or deteriorated roofing materials.
 In such cases, removal may be necessary.